Last updated: 17-02-2026

 | Limits | Min/max per transaction | Affects planning & pacing | Ranges shown on home/cashier | Only revealed after deposit | Look for method-by-method limits |

-| Processing times | Operator vs provider timing | Sets realistic expectations | Separate “approval” and “delivery” | Vague “fast” wording | See SVG timeline above |
+| Processing times | Operator vs provider timing | Sets realistic expectations | Separate “approval” and “delivery” | Vague “fast” wording | Ask support for realistic timelines |

 | Verification (KYC) | Document list + steps | Prevents delays & disputes | Clear checklist and reasons | No mention until withdrawal | Do it early when possible |